How To Wash Towels

 Hot water can fade colors and reduce the softness the kids love.
 (And hey, who are we kidding here?
 Moms and Dads love it, too!)

-Unless the towel or washcloth has come into contact with an ill family member (thereby requiring a stronger laundry detergent and possibly chlorine bleach), choose a gentle laundry detergent to protect both the fibers and the color during weekly washings.
+Unless the towel or washcloth has come into contact with an ill family member (thereby requiring a stronger laundry detergent and possibly chlorine bleach), choose a gentle laundry detergent to protect the fibers and the color during weekly washings.

-Wash towel sets together, so any color fading is uniform.
+Wash towel sets together so any color fading is uniform.

 Dry Towels Right